Ilana Sichel is an editor, writer, and doctoral student in Clinical Psychology at City College, City University of New

 Ilana's short fiction has been published in Prairie Schooner and Narrative, where her story "Neighborly Favors" was a finalist in the 30 Below Contest.
 She has written about elite vs. public education for The Chronicle of Higher Education, gender and genius as well as ex-Orthodox Jewish literature for the Los Angeles Review of Books, obese protagonists for Haaretz, the Libyan revolution in literature for Fiction Writers Review, and Israeli protest music for Jewniverse.
 On occasion, she teams up with artist Romy Achituv to publicly grieve across Israel, and to repair defaced Jerusalem street signs.
 She used to edit TheJewniverse.com.

-She received her MFA in fiction from the University of Michigan, and has been awarded a Henfield Prize and a Jentel Artist Residency.
+She received her MFA in fiction from the University of Michigan, and has been awarded a Henfield Prize and a Jentel Artist Residency, and is currently a LABA Arts Fellow at the 14th Street Y. Previously, she worked as an editor at 70 Faces Media.
 At Harvard, her B.A.
 Literature thesis on Mandate-era Zionist propaganda film received a Hoopes Prize.
 She is a different Ilana Sichel than the one who shares her name and field of study in England.